eriksalsborn/Python-SPARQL-Query-App/README.md

 # Python-SPARQL-Query-App

-Simple python script to query SPARQL endpoints and return the results
+Simple straightforward Python script designed to query SPARQL endpoints and retrieve the results.

+The script prompts the user to input a director's name.
+After entering the director's name, the script queries the SPARQL endpoint to display a list of movies directed by the specified individual.

 ## Installation